realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 Would it be a viable option to replace, say, concrete, with an environmentally responsible alternative and still get the same results in terms of architectural performance?

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'environmentally responsible wall' %}
+{% include 'partials/image.html', name: 'name', caption: 'environmentally responsible wall' %}

 And how can a structure be intrinsically linked to its locale?